zoranbosnjak/asterix-specs/website/templates/tools.md

 * show asterix definition signature (like a fingerprint, but not depending on a particular file format).

-Conversion process works in following steps:
+Conversion process works in the following steps:

 #. parse input file to internal (abstract) structure
 #. validate internal structure